josherrickson/stata-regression/stata_markdown/05-regression.md

 The variables upon which we are predicting can be called "predictors", "covariates", or "independent variables".

+The model we're going to start discussing is called "linear regression".
+You may also have this called "least squares regression" or "ordinary least squares (OLS)".
+A lot of the time, if you see a reference to "regression" without specifying the type, they are referring to linear regression.

 ^#^^#^ Linear Regression

-Linear regression (also known as Ordinary Least Squares (OLS) regression) is the most basic form of regression, where the response variable is continuous.
-Technically the response variable can also be binary or categorical but there are better regression models for those types of outcomes.
-Linear regression fits this model:
+Linear regression is the most basic form of regression.
+This is suitable for situations where you have some number of predictor variables and the goal is to establish a linear equation which predicts a continuous outcome.
+Technically the outcome need not be continuous, but there are often better forms of regression to use for non-continuous outcomes.
+The term "linear equation" refers back to high school geometry and the equation for a line,

+^$$^
+    y = mx + b
+^$$^

+In that framing, the value of y can be obtained for a given value of x, based upon the slope (m) and intercept (b).
+You can easily extend this to higher dimensions,

+^$$^
+    y = mx + nz + b
+^$$^

+Now the value of y also depends on z and it's slope (n).

+Linear regression fits a model based on this equation of a line:

 ^$$^
   Y = \beta_0 + \beta_1X_1 + \beta_2X_2 + \cdots + \beta_pX_p + \epsilon